-The practice had a comprehensive programme of quality improvement activity and routinely reviewed the effectiveness and appropriateness of the care provided.
-Where appropriate, clinicians took part in local and national improvement initiatives.
+The practice had a programme of quality improvement activity and routinely reviewed the effectiveness and appropriateness of the care provided.
+For example, a two-cycle audit of patients diagnosed with prostate cancer demonstrated improvement in routine blood testing to ensure their condition remained stable and could continue with GP led care.